paulstey/compstats/README.md

-# Compuational Stats Fun!
+# Compuational Stats

-I'm going to put some Julia code here as I work through a few computational stats examples.
+Put some Julia code here for a few computational stats examples.

-As is always the case, _caveat emptor_.